codewpf/servo-legal/privacy-policy.md

 - **Access**: Request a copy of the personal information we hold about you.
 - **Correction**: Request correction of any inaccurate personal information.
-- **Deletion**: Delete your account in the App from Profile → Delete Account.
+- **Deletion**: Delete your account in the App from Profile → About Servo → Account → Delete Account.
 You may also contact us for deletion support.
 Note: fuel prices you have submitted may be retained as anonymised community data when they no longer contain personally identifiable information.

 To exercise any of these rights, contact us at the address below.
 We will respond within 20 working days as required by the Privacy Act 2020.